 Monkey Island 2: LeChuck's Revenge is this immediately after you find Big Whoop on Dinky Island.
 Elaine turns up, somewhat undercutting the whole quest by the reveal that she already knew where to look without the rest of the map.
 And then you fall into an underground tunnel for the last section of the game involves a time based puzzle in a grim corridor with LeChuck randomly popping up on you and sending you to another area.
 Once you've done this bit, then there is the notorious ending.
 This area is livened up a little by Guybrush's helium voiced interpretations of disco songs (something he can also do in Curse, though not with music), LeChuck's girly underpants and Guybrush finding his parent's bodies.
 However it definitely didn't need to be in the game especially as it breaks the Suspension of Disbelief a little too much (it even has a door open onto an unused door from Melee Island in the first game).

-The main problem is that the game's length isn't balanced by the emotional tension.
-Unlike the previous antagonists, Edgeworth had no personal connection to the Big Bad, only an ideological one.
-This can make it hard to care at times.
+The final case of Ace Attorney Investigations.
+The pacing becomes very slow, and it starts to drag out after Shih-Na's reveal; unfortunately, you'll still have several more confrontations to go.
+The main problem is that the game's length isn't balanced by the emotional tension, as unlike the previous antagonists Edgeworth had no personal connection to the Big Bad, only an ideological one, and can make it hard to care at times.

 Some fans consider the final case of Apollo Justice: Ace Attorney to suffer from this, mostly due to the confusing and illogical MASON System, as well as the hero being sidelined and the series' original protagonist taking over temporarily.